awslabs/autonomous-driving-data-framework/modules/mlops/kubeflow-users/README.md

   "username": "user1"
 }
 ```
+In the above
-In the above, an `email` address is required as this is the login for the user.
-A unique `password` is used to log into the dashboard.
-The `username` becomes the namespace for this user - and should be all lowercase alpha characters.
+  - an `email` address is required as this is the login for the user
+  - a unique `password` is used to log into the dashboard
+  - the `username` becomes the namespace for this user - and should be all lowercase alpha-numeric characters.

 A helper script is provided to seed this secret.